 6. Browse the Local Art at The Hickory Post

 Step into the Hickory Post in Old Town to shop the local art.
-You will find a curated mix of consignment and local art pieces, as well as furniture and even used records.
+You will find a curated mix of consignment and local art pieces, as well as furniture and even new & used vinyls at Rambling Records.

 7. Shop the Saturday Market in Old Town